hieunguyen2711/Dukong/README.md

 1. **Students not loading**: Check that `public/students.json` exists
 2. **API errors**: Ensure `app/data/students.json` is up to date
 3. **Build errors**: Run `npm run build` to check for TypeScript issues
+4. **Email not sending**:
+   - Verify `SENDGRID_API_KEY` is set in `.env.local`
+   - Ensure API key starts with "SG."
+   - Check that sender email is verified in SendGrid
+   - Review server logs for detailed error messages
+5. **Environment variables not loading**:
+   - Ensure `.env.local` is UTF-8 encoded (not UTF-16)
+   - Restart development server after changing environment files
+   - Check for typos in variable names

 ### Data Regeneration